MENU

 ...more

-The MHPS Office of the Police Information Coordinator works to ensure compliance with the Freedom of Information and Protection of Privacy Act, RSA 2000, Chapter F-25 (often referred to as the FOIP Act).
-The FOIP Act is a provincial Act that applies to all public bodies in the province of Alberta.
+The MHPS Office of the Police Information Coordinator works to ensure compliance with the Alberta's Access to Information Act ("ATIA"), which replaced the former Freedom of Information and Protection of Privacy Act ("FOIP") on June 11th, 2025.
+This legislation is a provincial Act that applies to all public bodies in the province of Alberta.

 It establishes that members of the public should have: